dirigible-io/dirigible-io.github.io/help/activation.md

 Activation
 ===

 Activation is a concept related to the development lifecycle of an application.
 The original sources are stored in the workspace of the user.
 All changes reflect directly on the source artifacts there.
-When the source artifact is already in the state to be executed (i.e. tested), the developer has to perform *activation* on project level.
-This will transfer (copy) the source artifacts from the workspace to the *sandbox*.
+When the source artifact is already in the state to be tested, the developer has to perform an *activation* on project level.
+This will copy the source artifacts from the workspace to the *sandbox*.
 This place is a fully-functional runtime container isolated for the current user only.
 The only difference between the *sandbox* and the *registry* space is the user isolation.

-Activation action is accessible from the main menu under the *Project* section, or at the project's context menu in *Workspace Explorer*.
+The activation action is accessible from the main menu under the *Project* section and from the project's context menu in the *Workspace Explorer*.

 ![Project Activate](../samples/bookstore/105_books_project_activate.png)

 or

 ![Project Activate Popup](../samples/bookstore/107_books_project_activate_popup.png)

 <pre><code>
    /db